 Experts agree that too many people in the U.S don’t get enough vitamin D in their daily lives (AMA 2009, IOM 2010, CDC 2012).
 About 8 percent of Americans have a serious vitamin D deficiency, and another 25 percent are considered “at risk” of a deficiency (CDC 2011).
 Studies have found that 70 percent of breast-fed babies were deficient in vitamin D at one month (Wagner 2010).
 At that age, such a deficiency can be particularly harmful because of vitamin D’s key role in growth and development.

-People with darker skin make less vitamin D from sunshine, and the federal Centers for Disease Control and Prevention has found that Mexican Americans and African Americans are two to three times more likely than Caucasians to have low vitamin D levels (CDC 2011).
+The federal Centers for Disease Control and Prevention has found that Mexican Americans and African Americans are two to three times more likely than Caucasians to have low vitamin D levels (CDC 2011).
 Increased use of sun protection and higher average body weight are also associated with low vitamin D levels (Looker 2008).

 Physicians and scientists agree that sun protection is essential to prevent skin cancer and to reduce its toll on human health and health care costs (Gordon 2009).
 Strict sun protection has been shown to exacerbate vitamin D deficiency (Norval 2009, Reichrath 2009).

 Exposure to ultraviolet-B rays, whether from the sun or from artificial tanning, is the most important environmental risk factor for skin cancer (IARC 2001b).
-The American Academy of Dermatology’s 2009 Position Statement on vitamin D concludes that “there is no scientifically validated, safe threshold level of UV exposure from the sun that allows for maximal vitamin D synthesis without increasing skin cancer risk.”
-The academy recommends increased intake of foods naturally rich in vitamin D, vitamin D-fortified foods and vitamin D supplements (AAD 2009).
+The American Academy of Dermatology’s 2009 Position Statement on vitamin D concluded that “there is no scientifically validated, safe threshold level of UV exposure from the sun that allows for maximal vitamin D synthesis without increasing skin cancer risk.”
+The academy recommends increased intake of foods naturally rich in vitamin D, vitamin D-fortified foods and vitamin D supplements (AAD 2009a).
 Fortunately, supplements are readily available in the U.S. Americans can stay safe in the sun and still maintain healthy levels of this important vitamin.

 Experts recommend that you have your physician test your vitamin D levels, particularly if you are at risk of deficiency, and that you take supplements if needed.
 Some foods contain some vitamin D but not enough to meet the daily requirement.
 Too much vitamin D can cause side effects, so take only what your doctor recommends.
 The body regulates the amount of vitamin D it makes in the sun but cannot protect against excess vitamin D from supplements.